Azure/azure-sdk-for-java/sdk/defendereasm/azure-resourcemanager-defendereasm/README.md

-# Azure Resource Manager defendereasm client library for Java
+# Azure Resource Manager Easm client library for Java

-Azure Resource Manager defendereasm client library for Java.
+Azure Resource Manager Easm client library for Java.

-This package contains Microsoft Azure SDK for defendereasm Management SDK.
+This package contains Microsoft Azure SDK for Easm Management SDK.
 REST APIs for Easm.
 Package tag package-preview-2023-04.
 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).

 ## We'd love to hear your feedback